 The Muxit server runs on your machine.
 Your scripts, connectors, dashboards, and device communications stay on your machine.
 Nothing is uploaded unless you explicitly use the AI or voice features through the Muxit proxy — and even then, only the prompts and tool calls relevant to that AI call leave your network.
 Bring your own MCP client or run a local LLM and the entire AI flow stays inside your network.

 Connectors and scripts are readable JavaScript files in a folder you can put under version control.
 Diff them, review them, commit them.
-Drivers in JavaScript and SCPI-config form are also readable; only compiled plugins are opaque, and those are signed.
+Drivers in JavaScript and Python, and declarative protocol configs, are also readable; only compiled plugins are opaque, and those are signed.

 What's where on disk